 How APY Is Calculated

-Don't worry - we don't think you should be doing all this math in your head.
+Don't worry - we don't think you should be doing all this money math in your head.
 That's why internet calculators exist, right?
 Here is a basic APY calculator to help you look at the differences between accounts.
 This can be really helpful if you want to see the value difference between interest-bearing accounts over a period of time (like comparing two checking or savings accounts).
-You just need to enter what you think your average account balance is, the APY the account is offering, and how many months you want to see into the future.
+You just need to enter what you think your average checking or savings account balance is, the APY the account is offering, and how many months you want to see into the future.
 One important note, there is a concept called "compounding interest" where you earn interest on your interest -- this calculator does not account for that, so the result is conservative.
 (Want to learn more about compound interest?
 We've got a game for you.)